§ 501 "Stock insurer" defined.

 Without additional capital or additional surplus, an authorized insurer is also authorized:

-(1) If a life insurer, to grant annuities;
+(1) If a life insurer, to grant annuities or issue funding agreements;

 (3) If a casualty insurer, to transact also health insurance.
-Except, that this provision shall not apply to a domestic insurer authorized to transact casualty insurance pursuant to § 511(a)(1) of this chapter.
+Except, that this provision shall not apply to a domestic insurer authorized to transact casualty insurance pursuant to § 511(a)(1) of this title.

 § 513 Deposit requirements — In general.